flcl42/powder/README.md

-# Powder - store passwords as text easily
+# Powder - encrypt passwords, store them in text safely

 The extension allows to encrypt passwords with a master password.<br>
 It enables CodeLens (inline text actions) for any text that looks like: